Paraska Plytka-Horytsvit: 1970–1990s

 Starting in the 1970s she drove students' expeditions to the Carpathian Mountains.
 Students from Kyiv gave her a typewriter as a thank-you gift; she later wrote her works on it.
 Horytsvit expected her work to be neglected after her death, so she made paper cases to protect her manuscripts.

 Towards the end of her life, she lived in poverty and almost lost her eyesight.
 She kept a coffin in her house for her funeral, with a space left for a date.
 She was buried in the village of Krivorivnya.

 Career

 Prose

-Her achievements is titled, «Present to the native land»: it contains 46 manuscripts and printed books of 500 pages each, as well as dozens of small booklets with her own illustrations and improvised bindings.
+Her opus is titled, "Present to the native land": it contains 46 manuscripts and printed books of 500 pages each, as well as dozens of small booklets with her own illustrations and improvised bindings.

-She compiled a dictionary of the Hutsul dialect, wrote stories, fairy tales and sa fantastic adventure novel, Indian Glow, about the adventures of Hutsuls in India.
+She compiled a dictionary of the Hutsul dialect, wrote stories, fairy tales and a fantastic adventure novel, Indian Glow, about the adventures of Hutsuls in India.
 She also wrote diaries.

 After each book was ready, Paraska designed it with hand-made decorations and painted illustrations.
 Her first book Starovitski povistorkye (Старовіцкі повісторькє) was published in 2008, written in Hutsul dialect.